Is NetSuite ERP or CRM right for your business?

-What are the different software options NetSuite offer?
-What departments can be included in the systems?
+What are the different software products NetSuite offer?

 Warehouse, dispatch, accounts, HR, marketing, and the sales department probably all have their own separate systems within your company, but moving over to a CRM or ERP from NetSuite will offer the opportunity to pull all those business processes together.

 - NetSuite ERP – Financial, Order, Production and Supply Chain Management.
 Procurement, Warehouse and Fulfilment processes.

 - NetSuite CRM – Salesforce and Marketing Automation.
 Customer Service and Partner Relationship Management.